will093/aws-course-notes/section-5-ec2.md

   * Distributed web scale cache stores

 * Storage optimised
-  * Good for cache for in memory DBs, relational/non-relational DBs
+  * Good for cache for in memory DBs (not the dbs themselves though which need RAM?), relational/non-relational DBs
   * Distributed file systems
   * High volume OLTP application

 # Security Groups

 * Control how traffic allowed into or out of EC2 instances
-* Only contain allow rules
+* Only contain allow rules.
+ONly contain Allow rules.
-* Rules xan refrence by IP or by security group
+* Rules can refrence by IP or by security group

 Security groups act as a firewall on EC2 instances, regulate: